DannyBen/minichart/README.md

 - **positive_color**: Color to use when the value is greater than 0.
 - **negative_color**: Color to use when the value is less than 0.
 - **neutral_color**: Color to use when the value is 0 or nil.
+- **min_opacity**: A value between 0 and 1 representing the minimum opacity that will be applied to values when they are lower than the maximum range.

 ## Examples